jariusw1/Frontend-Projects/README.md

-# frontend-projects
+# Frontend-Projects
-Frontend projects made in coursework during my time at UCF
+Frontend projects made in coursework during my time at UCF to show my proficiency in HTML, CSS, and Javascript

 These assignments consist of: